Cannabis drug testing

 Cannabis drug testing describes various drug test methodologies for the use of cannabis in medicine, sport, and law.
 Cannabis use is highly detectable and can be detected by urinalysis, hair analysis, as well as saliva tests for days or weeks.

 Unlike alcohol, for which impairment can be reasonably measured using a breathalyser (and confirmed with a blood alcohol content measurement), valid detection for cannabis is time-consuming, and tests cannot determine an approximate degree of impairment.
 The lack of suitable tests and agreed-upon intoxication levels is an issue in the legality of cannabis, especially regarding intoxicated driving.

 The concentrations obtained from such analyses can often be helpful in distinguishing active use from passive exposure, elapsed time since use, and extent or duration of use.

 The Duquenois-Levine test is commonly used as a screening test in the field, but it cannot definitively confirm the presence of cannabis, as a large range of substances have been shown to give false positives.

+At-home cannabis testing kits are also available, allowing individuals to check THC levels before employment or compliance screenings.
+Some brands, such as Exploro, provide THC home tests and confirmatory testing options that measure exact THC metabolite concentrations, helping users understand their status before formal testing.